 Some children with asthma take a low-dose of steroids through preventer inhalers every day to reduce the sensitivity and inflammation in their airways.
 Using preventer inhalers is really common.
 These medicines have been used for many years to help adults and children with asthma.
 If these inhalers are used correctly, the medicine goes straight to your child’s airways and is unlikely to cause any side effects - very little medicine is absorbed into the rest of their body.

 Your child’s GP or asthma nurse will help prevent side effects by always prescribing the lowest possible dose of steroids to manage their asthma well.
-Make sure your child goes for their regular asthma review (at least every six months) to check they’re on the right dose.
+Make sure your child goes for their regular asthma review (at least once a year) to check they’re on the right dose.

 “I used to worry a bit about the boys taking steroids every day, but I know for a fact I wouldn’t be here if I hadn’t had them when I was four – they saved my life.
 There’s a panic attitude around about steroids, but when you really think about it the benefits far outweigh the risks." - Anna Bonnett, who has asthma and who has two sons, Gabriel and Beau, who both have asthma too.